Genomicsplc/variantkey/README.md

 ## R Module

-Use the following commands to tbuild the R wrapper.
+Use the following commands to build the R wrapper.

 ```
 make r
 ```

+In R the VariantKey is represented as hexadecimal string because there is no native support for 64 bit unsigned integers in R.

 ### Usage Example